 The University has experienced significant growth in applications, enrollment and degrees awarded.
 Although the number of high school graduates has decreased in the State and region, UConn is drawing an even larger component of that shrinking pie - without compromising on its high academic standards and admission requirements.
 The University's ability to offer an outstanding education and student experience at an affordable price for families continues to attract many of the very best students to UConn from across Connecticut, the nation, and the world, and makes UConn graduates the foundational workforce for Connecticut's high technology economy.
-The fall 2019 freshmen class represents strong academic quality and diversity, which are great examples of how State investments in UConn are paying off.
+The fall 2020 freshmen class represents strong academic quality and diversity, which are great examples of how State investments in UConn are paying off.
 The University is proud to keep great students in Connecticut and to attract new students to our State every year.
 A record number of this year's freshmen have been accepted into UConn's competitive Honors Program, of which over half were in the top 10% of their high school graduating class.
-Additionally, 45% of the members of the Class of 2023 are from minority groups, making it one of the most ethnically diverse group of students to join the University.
-Over the past 20 years, the mean SAT score of incoming freshmen has increased significantly and now stands at 1296 for the entering freshman class of fall 2019, which is 237 points above the national average and 250 points above the Connecticut average.
-The number of valedictorians and salutatorians in the freshman class has increased from 40 in 1995 to 180 in 2019.
+Additionally, 45% of the members of the Class of 2024 are from minority groups, making it one of the most ethnically diverse group of students to join the University.
+Over the past 20 years, the mean SAT score of incoming freshmen has increased significantly and now stands at 1281 for the entering freshman class of fall 2020, which is 230 points above the national average and 242 points above the Connecticut average.
+The number of valedictorians and salutatorians in the freshman class has increased from 40 in 1995 to 175 in 2020.
 The University has improved freshmen retention and minority freshmen retention over this same time period as well.
-The freshmen retention rate of 94% is substantially higher than our public research peer universities.
+The freshmen retention rate of 93% is substantially higher than our public research peer universities.
 Following that positive trend are the University's 4-year and 6-year undergraduate graduation rates.
-Since 1995, the 4-year graduating rate has risen from 43% to 73% and for the second year, Storrs has had the highest 6-year graduating rate of 85%.
-The average time to graduate for UConn students is at a remarkably low 4.2 years and ranks 4th among our public research peers, which helps to keep parent/student educational costs down.
+Since 1995, the 4-year graduating rate has risen from 43% to 74% and the 6-year graduating rate has risen from 70% to 83%.
+The average time to graduate for UConn students is at a remarkably low 4.2 years and ranks 6th among our public research peers, which helps to keep parent/student educational costs down.